PDAL/PDAL/doc/tutorial/ground-filters.rst

 namely in the area of filling voids.
 We have reverted the code to match the published work, but for now are only using the nearest neighbors approach to filling voids.
-The morphological operations are also accelerated by moving to an iterative approach and using a diamond struturing element.
+The morphological operations are also accelerated by moving to an iterative approach and using a diamond structuring element.

 .. literalinclude:: ground-filters-pipeline.json
     :linenos:
     :lineno-start: 17
     :lines: 17-25

 In addition to specifying some of the SMRF-specific arguments, our example also demonstrates the use of two optional pre-filtering capabilities: ``ignore`` and ``last``.